kaiosilveira/test-driven-development/README.md

 | #15: Mixed currencies       | [Add support to sum mixed currencies](https://github.com/kaiosilveira/tdd-money-example/pull/15)                                        |
 | #16: Abstraction, Finally   | [Add .plus and .times to Expression interface](https://github.com/kaiosilveira/tdd-money-example/pull/16)                               |

-Make sure to check out all the implementation details [here](https://github.com/kaiosilveira/tdd-money-example) for further clarifications on the approach used to build these PR's and how to navigate the changes.
+Make sure to check out all the implementation details [here](https://github.com/kaiosilveira/tdd-money-example) for further clarification on the approach used to build these PRs and how to navigate the changes.